Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

 --------

 With the introduction of the truncated notifications in the Git plugin, we have been forced to do some changes.
-To kept the Git plugin fully functionnal, you must add the following informations at the end of your sudoers file which is generally located at /etc/sudoers:
+To kept the Git plugin fully functional, you must add the following informations at the end of your sudoers file which is generally located at /etc/sudoers:

 .. sourcecode:: bash